Saturday, May 17, 2025

 Room: TBD

-During this lecture the audience will learn practical and advanced use of local and loco-regional anesthesia.
-Will include a “video wetlab” that demonstrates various techniques suitable for any clinician to master, with a focus on circumstances specific to the patient in any clinical setting.
+During this lecture, the audience will learn practical and advanced use of local and loco-regional anesthesia.
+It will include a “video wetlab” that demonstrates various techniques suitable for any clinician to master, with a focus on circumstances specific to the patient in any clinical setting.

 Learning Objectives: